U.S. meteorologists are predicting an extremely active hurricane season this year with up to seven major storms forming in the Atlantic Ocean.

-The hurricane season officially begins June 1 and lasts until November 30.
+The Atlantic hurricane season begins June 1 and runs through November 30.